 Best Cast Iron Dutch Oven For Glass Top Stove

 Le Creuset pots are made to be durable and last a lifetime.
-Their shock-resistant enamel prevents any breaking, coloring the exteriors in bright colors such as red or blue while keeping their sand-colored interiors smooth so food can caramelize without sticking!
+Their shock-resistant enamel prevents breaking, coloring the exteriors in bright colors such as red or blue while keeping their sand-colored interiors smooth so food can caramelize without sticking!

 Best Cast Iron Cocotte For Glass Top Stove

-Smooth enamel bottoms work on all stovetops including gas, electric, glass, ceramic induction, and halogen.
+Smooth enamel bottoms work on all stovetops, including gas, electric, glass, ceramic induction, and halogen.
 Lux interior matte enamel texture assists in browning.
-Dishwasher safe BUT hand wash is recommended.
+Dishwasher safe, BUT hand wash is recommended.

-I love the Staub color Grenadine pictured above, but not to your taste check out the latest Staub colors I found for you.
+I love the Staub color Grenadine pictured above, but not to your taste.
+Check out the latest Staub colors I found for you.

 Best Cast Iron Skillet For Glass Top Stove

-It can be used on both electric ranges as well as gas cooktops while also safely handling extremely high temperatures if you’re using your oven’s broil function up to 500° F. It has two big handles that are easy to grab onto from both sides of this 11″ frying pan for safe transport.
+It can be used on both electric ranges as well as gas cooktops while also safely handling extremely high temperatures if you’re using your oven’s broil function up to 500° F. It has two big handles that are easy to grab onto both sides of this 11″ frying pan for safe transport.

 Best Cast Iron Griddle For Glass Top Stove